CAEP Accountability Measures

 Measure 4: Ability of Completers to be Hired in Education Positions for Which They Have Been Prepared

-88% of the 2023-24 completers seeking a job in the field were employed in an education position for which they were prepared while at EMU.
+One hundred percent of the 2024-25 completers seeking a job in the field were employed in an education position for which they were prepared while at EMU.

 Advanced level licensure program data is not reported due to the personally identifiable nature for programs with low numbers.